collinjones/bandnames.cool/README.md

 ### p5.js
 The interactable bandname wheel is a p5.js I built then embedded.
 I'm able to pass data to the sketch to populate the wheel, then use some simple geometry with the wheel to calculate where the picker has "landed".
 Finally the sketch updates the innerHTML of an element on the page, which I can then reference using jQuery when a user decides to vote on it.

-### scaling
-A problem I ran into with the DataTables table plugin for jQuery was increasingly long response times when populating a table with 5 - 600 bandnames.
-The solution was server-side processing with pagination.
-The server only ever returns 100 bandnames at the maximum now, so the site can scale without issue.